How To Hit Your F&I Numbers

 So with all of this, why is it we cannot forecast numbers?
 It might be that the numbers we forecast were really just a shot in the dark, maybe we tossed out a series of numbers and objectives based on our ego.
 But whatever the reason we have when posting a forecast, if we did not use all the tools we have currently to seriously research what our store has done in the past, review the current talent level we have on the showroom floor, or know our own ability; we will never hit our numbers!!

 If you are like me, I do not relish having to review reports or reams of data just to post a forecast.
 Yet to properly forecast and surpass our objectives we do need to review data from several sources.
-Below I am providing a very common series of best practices I have seen work in several automotive groups around this world to hit and surpass base lines and objectives.
+Below I am providing a very common series of best practices I have seen work in several automotive groups around this world to hit and surpass hard deck lines and objectives.
 While I cannot promise you success, I can say that if you follow the below practices; you will start to hit the numbers you want.
 Hey, I will go so far to say that if you care to dig deeper in the subject of forecasting or hitting your numbers…send me a message and we can work on this together.

 Take a moment and review a few steps you might want to take to hit your F&I numbers: